froala/wysiwyg-editor-php-sdk/README.md

 ## License

 The Froala WYSIWYG Editor PHP SDK is licensed under MIT license.
+However, in order to use Froala WYSIWYG HTML Editor plugin you should purchase a license for it.

+Froala Editor has [3 different licenses](http://froala.com/wysiwyg-editor/pricing) for commercial use.
+For details please see [License Agreement](http://froala.com/wysiwyg-editor/terms).